CubeZeero/AE_Scripts/README.md

 Rename the input string to the layer name one character at a time.

+## Simple-Blink

+Property value can be blinked.

+Assign it to a keyboard shortcut etc...

+(Not in Script UI Panel)

 ## SpotifyCtrl

 This is a script to control Spotify from AfterEffects.